ZUZANNA KLEMAŃSKA

 In 2020/2021, she took part in a special concert series titled "Con Elio nella Vienna di Beethoven", performing works by Weber, Mozart, Beethoven, and Rossini under the musical direction of Alessandro Benigni.
 In the fall of 2021, she performed as a soloist in the project "L’ultima estate" – a one-act opera by Marcello Filotei dedicated to the victims of the earthquake in Italy, conducted by Gabriele Bonolis.
 This project was part of several events, including the Reate Festival.

 She has honed her skills by participating in masterclasses led by renowned figures such as Vincenzo De Vivo, William Matteuzzi, Enza Ferrari, Anna Vandi, and Ernesto Palacio.
-She is fluent in English and Italian.
+Additional masterclasses include Raina Kabaivanska, Marek Rzepka, and Olga Pasiecznik.
+She has also worked as a coach with Francesco De Poli.